timvideos/getting-started/Ideas.md

 flumotion is a project that is older than the Tim Video's suite.
 Originally developed by Fluendo, it uses the gstreamer platform to do the actual heavy lifting.

-## TimVideos
+## Streaming System

-Repository for actually deploying a live streaming system, includes website, set up scripts and watchdog code.
+Repository for actually deploying a live streaming system, including a django based website, Shell Script set up scripts and Python watchdog code.

 ---------------------------------------